Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data: Materials and methods

 \subsection{Imaging data}

-The brains of four healthy adult volunteers were scanned on a Siemens Magnetom Prisma 3T (Siemens Healthcare, Erlangen, Germany) at Great Ormond Street Hospital, London, United Kingdom.
+The brains of eight healthy adult volunteers were scanned on a Siemens Magnetom Prisma 3T (Siemens Healthcare, Erlangen, Germany) at Great Ormond Street Hospital, London, United Kingdom.
 Data was denoised \citep{veraart2016denoising} using MRtrix3 \citep{tournier2019mrtrix3} and distortion- and motion-corrected using FSL \citep{andersson2016integrated, jenkinson2012fsl}.
-SNR was estimated as the inverse of the standard deviation of the normalized signals without diffusion-weighting.
+SNR was estimated in each voxel as the inverse of the standard deviation of the normalized signals without diffusion-weighting.